|

 remain unregulated.

-decorator, but more and more often being used as a lawful designation of
+decorator, but more often used as a lawful designation of a person who

 Registration Boards.
 If an architect is registered with NCARB, it